srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 ## Real-world example

-See https://github.com/fpindia/fpindia-site for a real-world example that uses Ema 0.8 (the jobs data is [managed using `Dynamic`](https://github.com/fpindia/fpindia-site/pull/24)).
+See https://github.com/fpindia/fpindia-site (powering https://functionalprogramming.in/) for a real-world example that uses Ema 0.8 (the jobs data is [managed using `Dynamic`](https://github.com/fpindia/fpindia-site/pull/24)).
 There are more [here](https://ema.srid.ca/examples).

 ## Credits